OpenResearchCommunicationSystem/OrcsAnalyzer2026/replit.md

   - Collapsible sections for Relationships (orange), Attributes (purple), All Bullets (cyan), Snippets (amber), Source Cards (blue)
   - Navigation from Tagged Elements via BookOpen icon button on entity hover
   - API: `GET /api/entities/:entityId/dossier`

+## Recent Changes (December 2025)

+- **Label/Data System Redesign**: Replaced the previous Pair/kv_pair tagging system with a more powerful Label and Data structure
+- **New Modals**: LabelCreationModal (cyan) and DataCreationModal (purple) replace PairCreationModal
+- **SearchableSelect Component**: New component for dropdowns with >10 items that switches to searchable input
+- **Canon Data Types**: 6 predefined types for Data tags: Generic, Geotemporal, Identifier, Quantity, Quality, Metadata
+- **Card-local Labels**: Labels defined on a card can be reused as type options in Entity, Link, and Data creation
+- **Cleanup**: Removed kv_pairs directory and related backend endpoints (`/api/tags/:id/link-pair`)
+- **TagCreationModal Simplification**: Now handles only Entity, Link, and Comment types

 ## External Dependencies